BrianAva/vector-teaching-tool/README.md

-# Avalara Vector Teaching Tool
+# Vector Teaching Tool

 An interactive educational visualization that demonstrates how vector embeddings and cosine similarity work in semantic search.
 Perfect for understanding the mathematics behind modern AI search, RAG systems, and content relevance.

+> **Note:** This is an independent educational project created by Brian Crouch.
+It is not affiliated with or endorsed by Avalara, Inc.

 ## 🎯 What This Does